sebastianknopf/py-gtfs-duckdb/docs/REALTIME.md

 # Running a GTFS Realtime Server
 Running a GTFS-RT server and matching GTFS-RT streams of various source is one of the core functions of GTFS-DuckDB.
 To handle different GTFS-RT data streams in realtime, GTFS-DuckDB works with differential GTFS-RT data published using a MQTT broker.

+All GTFS-RT data are exposed as protobuf and JSON GTFS-RT streams using the configured endpoints.

 ## Configuration
 For running a GTFS-RT server, you need a configuration YAML file.
 See following example: